SENIOR RESEARCH ASSOCIATES

 Peter Jones, M.A.

-Peter Jones completed his M.A. in American History at the College of William and Mary in 2013 and is currently working on his Ph.D. at George Mason University.
-His dissertation research is examining the development of petroleum technology during World War II and the Cold War.
-Since joining Morgan, Angel & Associates in 2009, Mr. Jones has conducted historical research and analysis in support of a variety of matters including Superfund site analysis, Takings cases, Quiet Title Act litigation, and tribal administrative histories.
+Peter Jones completed his M.A. in American History at the College of William and Mary in 2013.
+Since joining Morgan, Angel, Brigham & Associates in 2009, Mr. Jones has conducted historical research and analysis in support of a variety of matters including Superfund site analysis, Takings cases, Quiet Title Act litigation, and tribal administrative histories.
 In addition to historical research, Mr. Jones has consulted for clients on archival management and conducted GIS-based analyses.
 Using his expertise in digital history techniques, he most recently published “Mining the ICC: Macroanalysis of the Indian Claims Commission,” in the peer-reviewed journal, Current Research in Digital History.

 Randal Scott, M.A.